thiago95macedo/weth/addons/website/README.md

 [bootstrap](http://getbootstrap.com/) CSS.

 Customize every page on the fly with the integrated template editor.
-Distribute your work easily as an Odoo module.
+Distribute your work easily as an WETH module.

 Fluid Grid Layouting
 --------------------